decthings/api-client-js/README.md

 ---

-With Decthings, you can create models that run in the cloud.
+With Decthings, you can create AI models that run in the cloud.
 Then, use an API client to send input data and receive the output.

 #### Example